By: Chris ⎜ Last updated

 Eliassen Rorbuer, Superior cabins only | Hamnøy

 The Superior tier, including the Waterfront Superior cottages and Superior apartments, uses more contemporary window treatments that work well for light blocking.
-The price jump from traditional to superior is noticeable, but so is the difference in how much sleep you'll get during the midnight sun weeks.

 If the traditional tier is all that's left by the time you book, bring your own blackout solution (more on that below) and treat the cabin as a spectacular base camp rather than a sleep sanctuary.